 - Algebraic Concepts and Operations

 - Functions and Graphs

 - Geometry: Lines, Angles, Triangles, Other Polygons, Circles, and Geometric Solids

 - Trigonometric Functions: Sine, Cosine and Tangent

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook and scientific calculator.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and scientific calculator.
 Details provided by the instructor of each course section.
-See Course Format.
+See course syllabus.
 The integration of the Tutoring Center where appropriate.